servicetitan/Stl.Fusion/README.md

   **any subscription costs ~ nothing**.

-"Nothing" means that the cost of subscription is fixed relatively to the cost of some prior operation, because always a single invalidation following either the "intiaal subscribe" or "update" action.
+"Nothing" means that the cost of subscription is fixed relatively to the cost of some prior operation, because only a single invalidation follows either the "intial subscribe" or "update" action.
-And since you can control the delay between the invalidation and the update, you can throttle the update rate as much as you need.
+And since you can control the delay between the invalidation and the update, you can throttle (or speedup) the update rate as much as you need.

 > If you have a post viewed by 1M users and updated with 1 KHz frequency (usually the frequency is proportional to the count of viewers too),